So-Cool/bLIMEy/DAMI_2021/readme.md

 [![new BSD](https://img.shields.io/github/license/So-Cool/bLIMEy.svg)](https://github.com/So-Cool/bLIMEy/blob/master/LICENCE)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/So-Cool/bLIMEy/master?filepath=DAMI_2021)

-# Towards Faithful and Meaningful Interpretable Representations #
+# Interpretable Representations in Explainable AI: From Theory to Practice #

-This directory contains a collection of Jupyter Notebooks that can be used to reproduce the plots and experiments reported in the "*Towards Faithful and Meaningful Interpretable Representations*" paper.
+This directory contains a collection of Jupyter Notebooks that can be used to reproduce the plots and experiments reported in the "*Interpretable Representations in Explainable AI: From Theory to Practice*" paper.

 The manuscript is available on [arXiv].